About this Calculator Museum

 manuals and such.
 If you're looking for HP manuals, try hpmuseum.org

-Mny other manuals can be found using Google or by visiting sites of
+Many other manuals can be found using Google or by visiting sites of

 other calculator collectors.
-The manuals of a number of pocket computers
+The manuals of a number of Pocket Computers

-can be found on PockeMul's website pockemul.com (link valid 2022-12-30).
+can be found on PockeMul’s website pockemul.com (link validated 2024-01-13).

 -